bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 ### Instruments

-Instruments are specified by their own standard, called XI (**"eXtended Instrument"**).
-They can be saved as files, meaning that you can reuse them elsewhere.
 XI instruments have plenty of basic tools that'll help you make the sound you're looking for, so let's get into it!

 #### Volume envelope